huynhtrankhanh/TwoPhoneSteno/README.md

 ### Fingerprint Verification

-- On first connection, the server sends its public key to the client and receives the client's public key.
+- On connection, the server sends its public key to the client and receives the client's public key.
 - Each public key’s fingerprint is derived via `crypto_generichash` and is displayed for manual verification.
 - Accepting the connection in the server console finalizes the secure channel.